 The American Heart Association (AHA) and Enduring Hearts (EH) share common priorities and interests in investing in biomedical research.
 Together, the AHA and EF have established this jointly funded request for applications (RFA) for the AHA/EH Research Awards in Pediatric Heart Transplantation.

-EH was founded in 2013 with a mission to fund research that increases the longevity of pediatric heart transplants and improve the quality of life for transplant recipients.
+EH was founded in 2013 with a mission to fund research to increase the longevity of, and improve the quality of life for, pediatric heart transplant recipients.

 The AHA was founded in 1924 and its mission is to be a relentless force for a world of longer, healthier lives.
-The AHA has invested more than \$4.5 billion in research, making it the largest nonprofit funder of cardiovascular and cerebrovascular research outside the federal government.
+The AHA has invested more than \$4.8 billion in research, making it the largest nonprofit funder of cardiovascular and cerebrovascular research outside the federal government.